 Collections Committee is chaired by the Collections Secretary and meets three times a year.
 Members of the Committee are drawn from a wide range of relevant fields and contribute their expertise in the fields of librarianship, archives, herbaria and historical bibliography.
-The Society’s three Honorary Curators, for Insects, Plants, and Fish, Shells & General Zoology, report on their respective collections, as do the Librarian and the Conservator.
+The Society’s Collections team (Librarian, Archivist, Conservator and Digital Assets Manager) as well as the four Honorary Curators, for Artefacts, Insects, Plants, and Fish, Shells & General Zoology, report on their respective areas.

 Editorial Committee, chaired by the Editorial Secretary, meets twice a year.
 This Committee is made up of the editors of the Society’s three peer-reviewed journals, plus the production editor for The Linnean, together with representatives from the Oxford University Press team; who are responsible for publishing, distributing and marketing the Society’s journals.

 Education & Public Engagement Committee

 The Education & Public Engagement Committee meets twice a year.
 It comprises of a Scientific Officer, acting as Chair, staff representatives and individuals from other organisations which are active in education and public engagement.
 The committee provides support, networks and strategic advice, as well as ensuring that there is no duplication of educational resources.

 Finance Committee comprises the Treasurer, acting as Chairman, the Officers, and a number of individuals with a relevant background to advise on financial and investment matters.
 This Committee meets twice a year — in March to consider and approve the Annual Accounts for the previous year and review any revisions of the current year’s budget; and in the autumn to review the Society’s Income and Expenditure account against budget, as well as the performance of the Investment portfolio.
 Tilney provides professional investment advice to the Committee.